vitkor19/cell-simulator/README.md

 * 'SIMULATE' - starts simulation and triggers next generation automatically every half a second
 * 'RESET' - clears the board, also stops simulation

+Assumptions:
+* Board is square eg. width and height are equal
+* When cells are generated outside the board will come out at the other side, works for 4 corners as well

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Pulls all necessary third party components for cell simulator to run

 ### `npm start`